The Tuyang Initiative was a proud program partner of this year’s edition of Yayasan Sime Darby Arts Festival.

 Yayasan Sime Darby Arts Festival for believing in what we could deliver as a small team in this massive event.

-CENDANA (Cultural Economy Development Agency) for supporting us via the Emerging Artist Incubation fund, which goes into putting this showcase together.
+CENDANA (Cultural Economy Development Agency) for supporting us via the Emerging Artist Incubation fund, which goes into pre-production efforts in putting this showcase together.